Connect with others who understand.

 Talk With Others Who Understand

-Have you experienced weight gain after starting a biologic?
+Have you gained weight after starting a biologic?
+Do you have questions or concerns about biologics and weight gain?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 References